 Due to communications challenges during the 9/11 terrorist attacks, the 9/11 Commission recommended the establishment of a single, interoperable network for public safety.

-The IAFF was on the frontline in working with Congress to make this recommendation a reality in 2012.
+The IAFF was on the frontline working with Congress to make this recommendation a reality in 2012.
 The legislation established the First Responder Network Authority (FirstNet) and allocated 20 mHz of spectrum to build the National Public Safety Broadband Network designed to meet the needs of public safety.

 After a rigorous, competitive process, the First Responder Network Authority selected AT&T as the nationwide public safety broadband network provider in 2017.

+Through building and operating FirstNet, AT&T has a responsibility unlike any other wireless carrier – and the FirstNet Authority holds AT&T accountable to deliver the solutions that meet public safety’s needs today and for decades to come.
 “FirstNet exists to serve public safety and to better their communications capabilities.
 Serving public safety is our mission.
-The opportunity to collaborate with the IAFF will go a long way in helping fire fighters and paramedics get the information they need and want with the speed and reliability they deserve.” – Jason Porter, senior vice president, FirstNet Program at AT&T
+The opportunity to collaborate with the IAFF will go a long way in helping fire fighters and paramedics get the information they need and want with the speed and reliability they deserve.” – Jim Bugel, President – FirstNet Program at AT&T

-Sign Up
+How to Sign Up

-For additional information, contact Amy Huston at (615) 830-4340 or [email protected].
+For additional information, CLICK HERE: Latest Cell Phone Plan Discount for the Families of First Responders (firstnet.com) or contact Amy Huston at (615) 830-4340 or [email protected]

-FirstNet Basics
+FIrstNet Basics

 What is FirstNet?